bizairlines/development.flow/README.md

 1. Fast developments and codes with low impact to the project, and;
 2. To QA a sprint before it's launch.

-For example, if you're changing messages in a `i18n` file, it's not necessary to create a `feature/*` branch for it.
+For example, if you're changing messages in a `i18n` file then it's not necessary to create a `feature/*` branch for it.

-*Note*: After QA'ing other branches thouroughly they mush be merged to `develop`.
+*Note*: The merge to `develop` are allowed only after a thouroughly QA.

 ### Hotfix
-This branch should be used in situations to fix critical bugs.
+This branch should be used in situations of critical bugs.

-Let's say, for example, that version 1.2.0 of an application is having some issues due a severe bug, but you're working on a different branch and it's not stable yet, so you **MUST** do the fix in `hotfix`.
+Let's say, for example, that version 1.2.0 of an application has a severe bug, but you're working on a different branch and it's not stable yet, so you **MUST** do the fix in `hotfix` and then merge back to `master`.

 To do this, you must checkout to `hotfix` branch, pull the latest updates from `master` and start fixing the problem:
 ```